vaikan/paperwork/README.md

 - [`paperwork`](https://github.com/paperwork/paperwork): This repository, containing the one-click-deployment and overall documentation
 - [`paperwork.ex`](https://github.com/paperwork/paperwork.ex): Elixir SDK for building Paperwork services
-- [`service-configs`](https://github.com/paperwork/service-configs): Configurations service that stores instance configs and provides them through an internal endpoint to other services
+- [`service-configs`](https://github.com/paperwork/service-configs): Configurations service built in Elixir, that stores instance configs and provides them through an internal endpoint to other services
-- [`service-users`](https://github.com/paperwork/service-users): Users service that stores user information and provides endpoints for users to register, login and update their information
+- [`service-users`](https://github.com/paperwork/service-users): Users service built in Elixir, that stores user information and provides endpoints for users to register, login and update their information
-- [`service-notes`](https://github.com/paperwork/service-notes): Notes service that stores all user's notes
+- [`service-notes`](https://github.com/paperwork/service-notes): Notes service built in Elixir, that stores all user's notes
-- [`service-storages`](https://github.com/paperwork/service-storages): Storages service that stores all user's attachments
+- [`service-storages`](https://github.com/paperwork/service-storages): Storages service built in Elixir, that stores all user's attachments
-- [`web`](https://github.com/paperwork/web): Angular-based web front-end for Paperwork
+- [`web`](https://github.com/paperwork/web): Angular 7-based web front-end for Paperwork

 ### Paperwork Architecture

 ![Paperwork Architecture](Paperwork%20Architecture.png)

+#### Description

+The Paperwork project consists of a handful of custom-built API services, which take care of everything related to their specific domain: Configurations, users, notes & attachments.
+Underneath those, there are various infrastructure services which are either implemented by the Paperwork project (`service-gatekeeper`) or simply awesome third-party open-source projects that's being made use of (e.g. [Minio](https://github.com/minio/minio) and [Traefik](https://github.com/containous/traefik)).

+The API services provide the core logic that processes domain specific data and persists it on the service's own database.
+Each API service has its own database that no other services accesses directly.
+Instead, services communicate with each other through internal HTTP endpoints.
+The gatekeeper service abstracts the authroization layer from each individual service by checking and decoding the JWT bearer, so that every service that runs behind `service-gatekeeper` can be sure that access was validated and session information is forwarded and accessible via HTTP headers.
+JWT crafting is currently done in `service-users`.
+Hence, `service-gatekeeper` and `service-users` need to share the same JWT secret.
+Implementation in this area is kept simple for now but will change with the introduction of OAuth2.

+While the API services are not exchangeble, infrastructure services usually are.
+For example Traefik could be replaced with NGINX, Minio with a real Amazon S3 storage and even gatekeeper could more or less easily be replaced with Kong or a similar API gateway in future.
+API services on the other hand are tighly integrated with the business logic and their own databases.
+Also, because they exchange information with each other through internal endpoints, they depend on each other and (partially) on their peer's data structures.
+For example the notes service performs an internal request towards the users service when a note is being requested, in order to include user information (first name, last name, etc) for every `access` definition within that note.
+This aggregation of data is not neccesary form a back-end point of view and is only done in order to make things more comfortable for the UI layer.
+While, from a separation-of-concerns-perspective this might not be an ideal setup, it reducdes complexity for now and allows the project to iterate quite quickly.

+On top of the infrastructure and API services there is the UI layer that was just mentioned, which currently consists of the *Paperwork Web UI*.
+The web UI is a PWA built on Angular 7 that talks to the API services through the gatekeeper service.
+It's aimed to provide 100% offline use capabilities, so that it can be worked with in scenarios in which there's no connectivity to the API.

 ### Tasks/Issues